MicrosoftDocs/Viva/Viva/insights/Use/agility.md

 audience: Admin
 ---

-# Improve organizational agility
+# Improve agility

 Companies that redefine industries and lead markets are less bureaucratic and nimbly adapt to rapid changes in technology and customer needs.
 Each of the behaviors listed show how your organization compares with others based on industry research and your specific organizational data.

 Microsoft Viva Insights has a **My organization** page that shows leader's collaboration data about their team.
-The outcomes include data about **Improve agility** to see more details.
+The outcomes include data about **Improve agility**.

 ![Improve agility page.](../images/wpa/use/agility.png)